The Federal Highways Authority (FHWA) Approved LEDlineŽ as a Raised Pavement Marker (RPM) per the Manuel of Uniform Traffic Control Devices (MUTCD):

 Light Maintenance Extreme Temperature Test: Sample at -20C for 8 hours light readings taken.
 Sample at +65C for 8 hours, light readings taken.LEDline® maintained functionality during extreme temperatures.

 All photos video and text are copyright HIL-Tech Ltd. Some of the enclosed video and pictures are from others like Channel 9 WIXT Syracuse; Stewart McIntosh; C. Rufenacht; MacDonald Laidlaw PM and Kevin Oliphant;Bond Air Services and the FHWA, Bruce Lamosky and Arnold Chase (with many thanks).
 HIL-Tech LTD has permission to use them, however, these video and pictures are similarly copyrighted to the original people who took them.
-Those wishing to use them should contact HIL-Tech Ltd, who will then get written permission to use them from the originators.
+Those wishing to use them should contact HIL-Tech Ltd, who will then get written permission for you to use them from the originators.